infiniticio/docs.infinitic.io/src/pages/docs/references/serializability.md

         .orElseThrow();
     ```

-    If `Bar` is a complex type (e.g., collections, arrays, maps), the test should be adapted to extract the type from the method signature:
+    If `Bar` is a complex type (e.g., collections, arrays, maps), it should be serializable if all its components are serializable.
+Note that the test must be updated to extract the generic type from the method signature:

     ```java
     Type barType = klass.getMethod("myMethod", Foo.class).getGenericReturnType();
     ```